infinispan-demos/custom-datagrid-openshift/create-cache-permanent/README.md

 Push successful
 ```

-If you are adapting the code in this tutorial, make sure you call `build.sh` again.
+> **NOTE:** You must run `build.sh` to pick up any changes you make to the sample application.

-## Creating a permanent Cache
+## Creating a Permanent Cache

-1. Use the sample application to create a cache named `custom` in the `datagrid-service`.
+1. Run the sample application to connect to the Data Grid service and create a cache named `custom`.
   ```bash
   $ ./run.sh create-cache datagrid-service
   ...